Jahnavi-dev/React/README.md

-##ContextAPI with useContext & useState
+##Cart Functionality with useContext and useState
-worked on username, themeInfo, counter